elixir-europe-training/Learning-Paths-Handbook/docs/index.md

     3. gain an overview of how Learning Paths can be integrated into a training program like the one delivered by ELIXIR
     4. collaborate effectively with teams or stakeholders to plan and implement Learning Paths across various domains
     5. contribute collaboratively to keeping this handbook updated with the latest developments in Learning Path methodologies
-    6. become part of a community of like-minded individuals interested in Learning Path design and implementation
+    6. become part of a community of like-minded individuals interested in Learning Path design and implementation.

     </br>